xxks-kkk/linuxjedi.co.uk/content/blog/2017/04/21/andrew-ml-01.md

 \end{align}
 $$

-Here, it is might be a good time to write out the gradient explicitly (rather than embedding them in the gradient descent algorithm).
+Here, it might be a good time to write out the gradient explicitly (rather than embedding them in the gradient descent algorithm).
 [Gradient descent](http://eli.thegreenplace.net/2016/understanding-gradient-descent/)
 is only one of many algorithms that optimizes a given function.
 We will use other algorithms